-The NAFSL urges states to stand up and rightly reclaim the sovereignty originally granted to them in the US Constitution, thereby reestablishing the proper balance of federalism as envisioned by our Founders.
+The NAFSL urges states to stand up and reclaim their constitutional authority, thereby reestablishing the proper balance of federalism and revitalizing representative governance.

 We are fortunate to have time-honored principles and an historical perspective to guide us in this essential recovery of freedom.

 Not long after independence, our nation of states realized that a handful of issues could be better addressed at the national level.
 As a result, they assembled a convention of delegates from the states in 1787–the Constitutional Convention.

 Throughout the debate, the delegates were wary of creating centralized government power that could infringe on the sovereignty of the states.
 Every state had its own constitution and representative government, as well as its distinct population, economy, and history.
 The delegates designed the Constitution to protect this diversity, leaving almost all domestic issues where they were–in the states.